 Uncertainties Regarding Realization of Deferred Tax Assets.
 At March 31, 1996, the Company had recorded net deferred tax assets totaling \$7.7 million, reflecting differences between the financial statement and the tax basis of assets and liabilities, principally related to the amortization of goodwill and capitalized software costs.
 The realization of the net deferred tax assets principally depends on the existence of future taxable income.
 Although the Company incurred net losses for the period from March 14, 1994 through December 31, 1994 and for 1995, the Company had taxable income during these periods.
+Following the offering, the Company's interest expense will be significantly reduced or eliminated but no assurance can be given that the Company will generate sufficient future taxable income to fully realize the net deferred tax assets.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 Material Benefit to Insiders.
 In March 1994, the Company acquired Swanson Analysis in a leveraged buy-out for an aggregate cash purchase price of approximately \$48.0 million.
 In connection with the 1994 Acquisition, the TA Investors, the Chestnut Investors and Dr. Swanson purchased from the Company an aggregate \$3.8 million of Redeemable Preferred Stock and \$14.3 million of Subordinated Notes.
 As required by the terms of the respective instruments, the Company will redeem all of the Redeemable Preferred Stock (including accumulated dividends) and repay all of the Subordinated Notes held by the TA Investors, the Chestnut Investors and Dr. Swanson (including accrued and unpaid interest through the date of payment) upon completion of this offering.
-Of the net proceeds from the sale of the shares of Common Stock offered by the Company hereby, 43.7% (\$18.1 million) will be used for such purpose.
+Of the net proceeds from the sale of the shares of Common Stock offered by the Company hereby (assuming an initial public offering price of \$13.00 per share), 43.7% (\$18.1 million) will be used for such purpose.
 In connection with the organization of the Company and the 1994 Acquisition, the TA Investors, the Chestnut Investors and Dr. Swanson purchased Common Stock of the Company at effective purchase prices of approximately \$.09 and \$.14 per share.
 See "Certain Transactions."

 Effective Control by Principal Stockholders.
-After giving effect to the sale of the shares of Common Stock offered hereby, the TA Investors, the Chestnut Investors and members of management and employees of the Company will beneficially own in the aggregate approximately 43.0%, 3.2% and 26.0%, respectively, of the outstanding Common Stock.
+After giving effect to the sale of the shares of Common Stock offered hereby, the TA Investors, the Chestnut Investors and members of management and employees of the Company will beneficially own in the aggregate approximately 43.0%, 3.2% and 25.7%, respectively, of the outstanding Common Stock.
 As a result, these stockholders will have the ability to control or exert significant influence over the outcome of fundamental corporate transactions requiring stockholder approval, including mergers and sales of assets and the election of the members of the Company's Board of Directors.
 See "Certain Transactions," "Principal and Selling Stockholders" and "Shares Eligible for Future Sale."